evanhl/heirloom-copy/app/markdown/privacy.md

 *Choice*

 If you receive commercial e-mail from us, you may unsubscribe at any time by following the instructions contained within the e-mail.
-You may also opt-out from receiving commercial e-mail from us by sending your request to us by e-mail at [feedback@heirloom.net](feedback@heirloom.net) or by writing to us at the address given at the end of this policy.
+You may also opt-out from receiving commercial e-mail from us by sending your request to us by e-mail at <a href="mailto:heirloom@mylestoned.com">heirloom@mylestoned.com</a> or by writing to us at the address given at the end of this policy.

 Please be aware that if you opt-out of receiving commercial e-mail from us, it may take up to ten (10) business days for us to process your opt-out request, and you may receive commercial e-mail from us during that period.
 Additionally, even after you opt-out from receiving commercial messages from us, you will continue to receive administrative messages from us regarding our Services.

 *Access*

 You may have the ability to access and update many categories of Personal Information that you provide to us by logging in to your account and accessing your account settings.
-If you wish to access or amend any other Personal Information we hold about you, you may contact us at [feedback@heirloom.net](feedback@heirloom.net).
+If you wish to access or amend any other Personal Information we hold about you, you may contact us at <a href="mailto:heirloom@mylestoned.com">heirloom@mylestoned.com</a>.

 If you request that we delete your account on any of our Services, we will do so within a reasonable period of time, but we may need to retain some of your Personal Information in order to satisfy our legal obligations, or where we reasonably believe that we have a legitimate reason to do so.